ping-identity/JamfScripts/Self Service VPN Deployment/README.md

 --------------------------------------------------------
 #####Smart Groups

-Each VPN has a Smart group called VPNDEPLOY - <vpn name>
-The smart group is based on whats reported in the EA EA - checkforvpn.sh based on the reported ea, casper auto places that computer in said group.
+Each VPN has a Smart group called VPNDEPLOY - vpnName The smart group is based on whats reported in the EA EA - checkforvpn.sh based on the reported ea, casper auto places that computer in said group.

 --------------------------------------------------------